CryptoExplor/Circle-Faucet/README.md

 ## ⚠️ Important Notes

 - **Test API keys only**: This faucet is for testnet tokens only
-- **Rate limits**: Respect Circle's rate limits to avoid suspension
+- **Rate limits**: Circle enforces per-key limits (5-10 claims/day varies by network)
+- **Key rotation**: Each claim uses the next key in sequence for optimal distribution
 - **Security**: Never expose API keys in client-side code
 - **Monitoring**: Regularly check for abuse and suspicious activity
 - **Updates**: Keep dependencies updated for security patches
+- **Scalability**: Add more keys to increase daily claim capacity

 ---